 Applicant's Name:

 Address:

 Phone:

 Cell:

-Fax: E-mail:
+E-mail:

-Name of Employer: If employed by a regulatory/government agency, do your current activities relate to the development or setting of occupational health standards?
-Yes No If yes, please indicate how your activities relate to regulations or regulatory policies, and provide a list of substances or agents with which you have worked in relation to the development or setting of occupational health standards.
-Check your area(s) of professional expertise.
+1. Name of Employer: If employed by a regulatory/government agency, do your current activities relate to the development or setting of occupational health standards?
+Yes No If yes, please indicate how your activities relate to regulations or regulatory policies and provide a list of substances or agents with which you have worked in relation to the development or setting of occupational health standards.
+2. Check your area(s) of professional expertise.
 Use ++ for your major area(s) of expertise and + for minor area(s).
-Industrial Hygiene Occupational Medicine Toxicology Chemistry Other, please specify Within your area(s) of professional expertise, do you have specific fields of specialization (e.g., field industrial hygiene, analytical chemistry, statistics, aerosols, carcinogenicity, rist assessments, etc.)?
-List up to three fields in which you consider yourself specialized or could provide particular expertise to the Committee. (e.g., field industrial hygiene, analytical chemistry, statistics, aerosols, carcinogenicity, risk assessments, etc.)?
-List up to three fields in which you consider yourself specialized or (e.g., field industrial hygiene, analytical chemistry, statistics, aerosols, carcinogenicity, rist assessments, etc.)?
-List up to three fields in which you consider yourself specialized or could provide particular expertise to the Committee.
-How many years have you spent in your major area of professional expertise? < 5 years 11-20 years
+Industrial Hygiene Occupational Medicine Epidemiology Toxicology Chemistry Other, please specify 3.
+Within your area(s) of professional expertise, do you have specific fields of specialization (e.g., field industrial hygiene, analytical chemistry, statistics, aerosols, carcinogenicity, risk assessments, etc.)?
+List up to three fields in which you consider yourself specialized or could provide expertise to the Committee.
+4. How many years have you spent in your major area of professional expertise? < 5 years 11-20 years 5-10 years > 20 years 5.
+Check all relevant professional certifications you hold.
+CIH PE CSP DABT ROH Medical Boards, please specify: Other, please specify: 6.
+Check all degrees you hold: BA MA DrPH DVM MD BS MS ScD VMD

-6. Check all degrees you hold: BAMADrPHDVMMDBSMSScDVMDMPHPhDOther, please specify: 7.
+Other, please specify: 7.
 Describe your writing and verbal communication experience.
 8. Check the number of years of experience serving on professional and scientific committees. < 3 years 6-9 years > 9 years 9.
 What are your primary reasons for wanting to join this Committee?
-Participation on the Committee requires a considerable amount of your time annually to attend committee meetings, participate on conference calls, write/review documents, and prepare/contribute to meetings.
-If you have questions about the time involved, please contact ACGIH® at the telephone number below.
+10 Participation on the Committee requires a considerable amount of your time annually to attend committee meetings, participate in video conference calls, write/review documents, assisting in the preparation of educational programs, and prepare/contribute to meetings.
+If you have questions about the time involved, please contact ACGIH® at science@acgih.org or the telephone number below.
 Do you have adequate time to devote to the activities of this Committee?
 YesNo

-Please submit your application and current resume and/or curriculum vitae in one of the following three ways:
+Please submit your application and current resume and/or curriculum vitae by e-mail to the Chair of ACGIH® in care of the Science and Education Group at science@acgih.org.